Slovenia Travel Guide: Explore Lake Bled, Bohinj Valley & Ljubljana

 After a good four hours of having our minds blown from sheer beauty, we drove back to the city in time for dinner.

-Ljubljana city
+Ljubljana City

-From the main square ( named after Slovenian national poet France Prešeren), you can cross the Triple Bridge to the medieval section.
-Mestni trg (Town Square) and Stari trg (Old Square) are two of the oldest preserved streets in the city.
+Old Town is split across the river.
+From the main square, named after Slovenian poet France Prešeren, you can cross to the medieval section featuring Mestni trg and Stari trg – two of the city’s oldest preserved streets.

 The medieval Ljubljana Castle is situated on a hill above the city and accessible by a funicular.
 It houses art and museum exhibitions, a chapel with 15th century frescoes, viewing tower,